Polsinelli PC

 No.

-CPA applies to organizations that conduct business in Colorado OR intentionally target their products / services to Colorado individuals or households (“Consumers”) and that either (i) control or process personal data of more than 100,000 Consumers per calendar year, or (ii) derive revenue from the sale of personal data and control or process the personal data of at least 25,000 Consumers.
+Yes.
+The CPA applies to organisations that conduct business in Colorado OR intentionally target their products / services to Colorado individuals or households and that either (i) control or process personal data of more than 100,000 consumers per calendar year, or (ii) derive revenue from the sale of personal data and control or process the personal data of at least 25,000 consumers.
+Other statutes impacting data protection apply to businesses operating in Colorado.

-Yes, the Colorado Consumer Protection Act protects consumers from a wide range of deceptive and unfair practices, including: telemarketing fraud, unsolicited facsimiles, spam e-mails, and the “do-not-call” list.
+Yes, the Colorado Consumer Protection Act, No-Call List Act, and Spam Reduction Act protects consumers from a wide range of deceptive and unfair practices, including telemarketing fraud, unsolicited facsimiles, unsolicited telemarketing calls, and spam e-mails.

 Do different rules apply to business-to-business and business-to-consumer marketing?